 - Ask your questions and provide as much details as possible.
 HOWEVER, if your line of inquiry comes across as rambling or if you’re trying to tackle too many topics I will not respond.

-- Your time frame (i.e., when you need a response by).
+- Tell me when you need a response by.

-In turn, I will respond (if appropriate*) by email.
+If your inquiry is relevant/applicable, I will respond by email.

-(1) I will let you know if I’m available to respond or if I’m busy.
-I will also indicate that I am busy if your inquiry takes a while to respond to and won’t be available in the time frame you’ve requested.
+(1) I will let you know if I’m available or if I’m busy.
+I will also indicate that I’m busy if your inquiry takes a while to respond to and won’t be available in the time frame you’ve requested.